 - In a shallow mixing bowl, combine chickpea flour and water, whisking together until thick and gooey.
 This will act as your binder between the cauliflower and flour mixture.
 In a large ziplock bag mix together flour, spices, salt, and pepper.

-Once cauliflower is ready, remove from oven.
-Coat cauliflower with Buffalo Sauce completely and return to oven for an addition 10 minutes until cauliflower is crispy on the outside.
+- Once cauliflower is ready, remove from the oven.
+Coat cauliflower with Buffalo Sauce completely and return to the oven for an additional 10 minutes until cauliflower is crispy on the outside.

 - Remove from oven and let cool 10 minutes before serving with homemade ranch dressing, carrots, and celery.

 I have been looking for chickpea flour with no success. however I did get Chana flour, which I am told may not be a good substitute. can I use chana flour in this recipe?